kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_host_net_ports/README.md

-# Block host networking and ports
+# Block use of host networking and ports

 **Profile Applicability:**